A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 In Theorem 4.11 of \cite{CMV}, the authors established a monadicity theorem characterising when a forgetful $2$-functor $U \colon \ca \to \cb$ is monadic for a lax-idempotent pseudomonad.
 One feature of this result is that it assumes the induced pseudomonad is lax-idempotent rather than providing a criterion for recognising this in terms of $U$.
 It is this point which we will address in Theorem \ref{thm:monadicity2} below, building on our earlier results.

-A second feature of Theorem 4.11 of \cite{CMV} is that assumes the biadjunction $F \dashv U$ involves $2$-functors rather than pseudofunctors, though it is noted in the introduction to \cite{CMV} that their results can be extended to handle pseudo-functors at the cost of the diagrams becoming more complicated.
-Since we want a version of Theorem 4.11 allowing for pseudo-functors, we start by making this adaptation in Theorem \ref{thm:monadicity1} below, using a strictification approach.
+A second feature of Theorem 4.11 of \cite{CMV} is that it assumes the biadjunction $F \dashv U$ involves $2$-functors rather than pseudofunctors, though it is noted in the introduction to \cite{CMV} that their results can be extended to handle pseudofunctors at the cost of the diagrams becoming more complicated.
+Since we want a version of Theorem 4.11 allowing for pseudofunctors, we start by making this adaptation in Theorem \ref{thm:monadicity1} below, using a strictification approach.

 In order to explain the monadicity theorem of \emph{loc.cit.}, let us firstly explain the terms involved.
 Given a biadjunction $F \dashv U$, we have the canonical comparison $E$

 to the $2$-category of pseudoalgebras for the induced pseudomonad $T = UF$.
 Then $U$ is said to be monadic if $U$ is a biequivalence of $2$-categories.